Warm Home Discount

 The participating suppliers have had their own eligibility criteria approved by Ofgem and have a limit on the number of customers who can benefit.
 Consumers who may be eligible could include those on low incomes with a disability, people with long-term illnesses, parents with young children or those who get certain means-tested benefits.

 Which energy companies pay the Warm Home Discount?

 From 2020-21, all suppliers with more than 150,000 domestic customers are legally obliged to offer the discount to the core group.
 Suppliers offering the scheme are:

-Affect Energy, Atlantic, Avro Energy, Bristol Energy, British Gas, British Gas Evolve, Bulb Energy, Co-operative Energy (now operated by Octopus Energy), E, Ebico, Ecotricity, EDF Energy, Eon, Green Energy, Green Network Energy, Green Star Energy, iSupply Energy, London Power (operated by Octopus Energy), Lumo, M&S Energy (operated by Octopus Energy), Npower, Npower Select, Octopus Energy, OVO Energy (including Boost and Spark Energy), Powershop, Pure Planet, Qwest Energy (operated by Octopus Energy), Ram Energy, Roar Power (operated by Octopus Energy), Sainsbury’s Energy, Scottish Hydro, Scottish Power, Shell Energy, So Energy, Southern Electric, SSE (including Swalec), Symbio Energy, Tonik Energy, Utilita, Utility Point, and Utility Warehouse.
+Affect Energy, Avro Energy, Bristol Energy, British Gas, British Gas Evolve, Bulb Energy, Co-operative Energy (now operated by Octopus Energy), E, Ebico, Ecotricity, EDF Energy, Eon, Green Energy, Green Network Energy, iSupply Energy, London Power (operated by Octopus Energy), Lumo, M&S Energy (operated by Octopus Energy), Npower, Npower Select, Octopus Energy, OVO Energy (including Boost and Spark Energy), Powershop, Pure Planet, Qwest Energy (operated by Octopus Energy), Ram Energy, Roar Power (operated by Octopus Energy), Sainsbury’s Energy, Scottish Power, Shell Energy, So Energy, SSE (including Atlantic, Scottish Hydro, Southern Electric and Swalec), Symbio Energy, Utilita, Utility Point, and Utility Warehouse.